Local government in Surrey is changing

 There are spending categories in the sourcing process, please see below:

-From 24 February 2025, the Public Contract Regulations 2015 will be replaced by the Procurement Act 2023 for all new, above Public Procurement thresholds tender opportunities.
+From 24 February 2025, the Public Contract Regulations 2015 were replaced by the Procurement Act 2023 and the Procurement Regulations 2024 for all new, above Public Procurement thresholds tender opportunities.

 Please refer to the following links for useful information and guidance: